dannywillems/ocaml-cordova-plugin-list/README.md

 ## Be careful

-Most of bindings create new objects which are only available when the device ready is handled.
+Most of bindings create new objects which are only available when the device ready fired.
 You need to have as first lines:
 ```OCaml
 let on_device_ready () =
 	(* Your code using plugins here *)